This page gives an overview of the regulatory development of a new framework for financial market infrastructures, which we began in 2013.

 The new regulatory framework is consistent with international best practice.

 The new legislative framework arose out of a detailed review of FMI regulation we began in 2013.
-This culminated in the passing of the Act in May 2021.
+This culminated in the passing of the Act in May 2021 and since then, work has been underway to implement the new regime.
+The new regime will commence on 1 March 2024.

-We are inviting feedback on the exposure drafts of the FMI Standards and Guidance, and a draft equivalence framework for overseas FMIs.
+We invited feedback on the exposure drafts of the FMI Standards and Guidance, and a draft equivalence framework for overseas FMIs.
 The proposed FMI Standards and Guidance establish detailed requirements for FMIs that are designated under the FMI Act.

 The exposure drafts of the FMI Standards and Guidance, and the draft equivalence framework, were developed in line with the approach we consulted on in 2021.
 This approach includes the translation of the Principles for Financial Market Infrastructures (PFMI) into standards appropriate for New Zealand.